egberts/egberts.github.io-src/content/articles/vxlan.md

     GUE ────────────┘ (independent Linux/cloud-native overlay)

-VXLAN and other “overlay” virtual LAN technologies ([NVGRE](https://www.rfc-editor.org/rfc/rfc7637.html), [STT](), [Geneve](https://www.rfc-editor.org/rfc/rfc8926.html)) emerged because simply expanding the VLAN ID field was fundamentally insufficient but all failed to deal with multi-tenants found in today's datacenter.
+VXLAN and other “overlay” virtual LAN technologies ([NVGRE](https://www.rfc-editor.org/rfc/rfc7637.html), [STT](), [Geneve](https://www.rfc-editor.org/rfc/rfc8926.html)) emerged because expanding the VLAN ID field was fundamentally insufficient but all failed to deal with multi-tenants found in today's datacenter.

 Below is the clear, technical explanation:

-VLANs were designed for Layer-2, not multi-tenant cloud networks
+VLANs are Layer-2, yet not for multi-tenant cloud networks
 ----

-VLANs (802.1Q) were meant to segment a single enterprise LAN.
+VLANs (802.1Q) segments a single enterprise LAN.
 Cloud datacenters needed to isolate tens of thousands to millions of tenants, with:

 - overlapping IP spaces